Climate Change (TCFD)

 Executive Compensation Linked to the Achievement of Environmental Indicators

-In light of the importance of climate change and other global environmental issues, the Group has established a compensation system in which compensation for the president and representative director is linked to a rating score that is based on the ESG evaluations of the Group provided by various types of external rating agencies, including their evaluations of climate change-related efforts.
-This promotes the achievement of nonfinancial KPIs across the organization, with the president and representative director actively ascertaining progress on measures to implement strategies for deploying renewable energy and reaching climate change targets.
+In light of the importance of climate change and other global environmental issues, the Group has established a compensation system in which compensation for the chairman and representative director is linked to a rating score based on the ESG evaluations of the Group provided by various external rating agencies, including their assessments of climate change–related initiatives.
+This framework promotes the achievement of nonfinancial KPIs across the organization, with the chief executive officer actively monitoring progress on measures to implement renewable energy deployment strategies and to achieve climate change targets.

 Strategies